 DROP MATERIALIZED VIEW

-command.
-This command does not drop the data from the underlying hypertable.
+aggregate.
+It does not drop the data from the underlying hypertable.

 psqlprompt, drop the view: